michielbdejong/codespaces-weirdness/README.md

 # CodeSpaces Weirdness

 Super weird:
-Open this repo in GitHub Codespaces, then:
+Open this repo in GitHub Codespaces, open the terminal, and then:
 ```
 ./test.sh
 # you will see HOST=oc1